moyu717/CAF/README.md

 To customize the code:

-a、You can set this latent dimension (latent_size) to 100 or other dimensions(in our paper, we use 100),  which will affect the training time.
-The larger the dimension, the longer the training time will be.
-But the bigger the dimension,  the better the effect is not necessarily,  you need to find a suitable dimension.
+a、You can set the latent dimension (latent_size) to 100 or other values (in our paper, we use 100).
+The larger the dimensions, the longer the training time.

-b、You need to set the number of flows,  in our paper,  the best performance is achieved when K=7 for MovieLens and K=5 for CiteULike and LastFM on all metrics.
+b、You need to set the number of flows.
+In our paper, the best performance is achieved when K=7 for MovieLens and K=5 for CiteULike and LastFM on all metrics.

-c、You can use your own data sets in the source code.
+c、You can test the source code with your own datasets.